ddobric/neocortexapi/source/MySEProject/README.md

 3.Encoding and Learning
 -------------

-I.After reformatting the datetime, several sequences of the segments were formed, as seen below:
+I.After reformatting the datetime, we found a processed CSV file where every dates have 24 segments (https://github.com/rabiul64/neocortexapi/tree/master/source/MySEProject/TimeSeriesSequence/DataSet/2021_Green_Processed.csv).
+Then we grouped by the date and segment for making a sequence.
+We have considered every date as a sequence which have 24 segments.
+In the example below, we can see 01/01/2021 is sequence with 24 segments. as seen below:

 Sequence 1:
 ```